-When you want comfort and decadence but need wholesome and nourishing, Butternut Squash Pasta is the solution.
-Butternut squash is the secret to the swoon-worthy sauce, making it the ideal addition to your healthy recipe rotation.
+When you want comfort but need wholesome, creamy Butternut Squash Pasta is the solution.
+Roasted butternut squash, garlic, and nutty brown butter are the secret to the swoon-worthy pasta sauce, making it the ideal addition to your healthy recipe rotation.

-- CHEESE.
-Butternut squash pairs well with cheese, and while this isn’t a mac and cheese recipe per se (turn to Butternut Squash Mac and Cheese for that), the cheese and butternut squash elevate one another beautifully.
+- Cheesy, With a Veggie Twist.
+The veggies in the sauce make this an ideal pasta for kids or anyone else who is veggie shy.
+But make no mistake: this butternut squash pasta definitely has the cheesy factor going for it.
+While this isn’t a mac and cheese recipe per se (turn to Butternut Squash Mac and Cheese for that), the cheese and butternut squash elevate one another beautifully.

 How to Make Butternut Squash Pasta

 - Pasta.
 Whole wheat pasta ensures that this dish is full of filling fiber and added nutrients.
 I used rotini, but you can use any short, tubular noodle you prefer.
 Cavatappi, penne, and fusilli are all great options for this pasta dish.

 - Butternut Squash.
 Creamy, nutty, and naturally sweet, butternut squash pairs well with a cheesy sauce.
 It’s also packed with vitamins, antioxidants, and fiber.

 - Garlic + Onion.
 The small but mighty flavor builders.
 These roast on the sheet pan right along with the butternut squash.